elvinvaliyev/botstatus/README.md

 # botstatus
-My first Bot written on Node.js
+My first Bot written on Node.js .
-On first page you have menu ,where you can take sad or fun status That's all
+On first page you have menu ,where you can take sad or fun status.
+That's all